-Students should contact Dr. Emily Wicktor, Director of First-Year Writing (Morrill 207D), once they have received their Petition for a Course Challenge from the Office of Registration and Records; she will function as the instructor for the course.
+Students should contact Dr. Lisa Arnold, Director of First-Year Writing (Minard 318 E52), once they have received their Petition for a Course Challenge from the Office of Registration and Records; she will function as the instructor for the course.
 Students without sufficient credentials (ACTs over 33; old SAT over 1460, new SAT over 2190—all are combined scores) or experience (professional writing experience, college writing courses at other universities) will not be allowed to challenge English 120.

 The English department uses a portfolio exam to evaluate whether or not students should receive credit for English 120.
 Students have to be able to demonstrate through their portfolio that they can meet the expected outcomes for English 120:

-- Communicate effectively in a variety of genres for various audiences and diverse situations.
+- Communicate effectively in a variety of genres for various audiences, purposes, and situations.
 (General Education Outcome #1)

-- Incorporate knowledge in a coherent and meaningful way.
+- Incorporate knowledge in a coherent and meaningful manner.
 (General Education Outcome #6)